inab/oeb_general_docs/how_to/2_participate.rst

 Participe in benchmarking events
 ----------------------

-These guides will help go through the different aspects rellevant when benchmarking the results of your pipeline or tool at the OpenEBench platform.
+These guides will help you go through the different aspects rellevant when benchmarking the results of your pipeline or tool at the OpenEBench platform.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

    participate/role_upgrade
    participate/evaluate_tool